-Note: There are “checking” accounts that don’t provide check-writing capabilities because the accounts were designed for people who have histories of writing bad checks.
+Note: Some "checking" accounts don't provide check-writing capabilities because the arrangements were designed for people with histories of writing bad checks.

-The most common feature of a checking account is a debit card, which allows customers to make transactions in various ways without using cash or checks.
+A debit card is the most common feature of a checking account, which allows customers to make transactions in various ways without using cash or checks.